webplatform/docs/guides/the_basics_of_html/index.md

-instructions on how to rebuild the documents next time you open them, what the contents of that document are, and “metadata” about the article such as the author, the date the document was last modified, even things such a list of changes made so you can go back and forth between versions.
+instructions on how to rebuild the documents next time you open them, what the contents of that document are, and “metadata” about the article such as the author, the date the document was last modified, even things such as a list of changes made so you can go back and forth between versions.

 [[html|HTML (“HyperText Markup Language”)]] is a language to describe the